 If you don’t mind spending a few Euros, consider getting a Dublin Pass which will save you money on many entrance fees and bus tours and it will open up many other attractions to you.

-Where would you like to go in Dublin, what would you like to see or what would you recommend I add to the list, let me know in the comments section below – thank you.
+Where would you like to go to in Dublin, what would you like to see or what would you recommend I add to the list, let me know in the comments section below – thank you.

 You might also enjoy: